 acl2-8.5 of dir,

 start up your Common Lisp, and compile by executing the following forms.

 This sequence of steps need only be performed once.

-(load "init.lisp") (in-package "ACL2") (compile-acl2)Now each time you want to use ACL2, you need only execute the following forms after starting up Common Lisp in subdirectory
+(load "init.lisp") (in-package "ACL2") (compile-acl2)Now each time you want to use ACL2, execute the following forms after starting up Common Lisp in subdirectory

 Now proceed to read more about Using ACL2.